cultureandempire/cultureandempire.github.io/cande.md

 The event-driven lifestyle is so addictive -- because it lets us be much more productive with much less effort -- that a tool like the Blackberry (one of the first widely used smartphones) was nicknamed "Crackberry," and Facebook is called "Facecrack" by some.
 Take away our email and mobile phones and many of us would be left unable to function.

 One surprising and good result of this is that many more people participate actively in society than ever before.
 It used to be hard to get involved beyond our physical world, that is, people we could meet face-to-face, places we could visit in person.
 Now it's trivially easy.
 The costs of publishing a work used to be a barrier to all except the lucky few.
 Being "published" used to be a sign of success.
 Today, there is no barrier except willpower and time.
-It means we have a lot more rubbish then ever before, and also a lot more genius.
+It means we have a lot more rubbish than ever before, and also a lot more genius.
 Overall, the digital society is many orders of magnitude smarter and more interesting than the industrial society ever was.

 Society used to be physical, based around where we lived and worked.
 Today, that is becoming less important, or at least more balanced.
 Our real cities no longer need to act as hubs of industry or business; they can instead become places to live in.
-And on-line, we have created new virtual cities where people spend much of their lives making deep emotional ties that can last a lifetime.
+And on line, we have created new virtual cities where people spend much of their lives making deep emotional ties that can last a lifetime.

 It used to be very hard to find other people with the same interests as us.
 Now, a five-minute walk through the Internet finds friendly people around the globe who share our passions, no matter how esoteric.
 This often lets us turn passions into professions.
 More and more of us have built our own jobs doing things we deeply enjoy, thanks to the audience and market that the Internet brings us.

 Freedom to choose one's own lifestyle has profound and positive psychological effects.
 Groups and organizations tend to domesticate their members by imposing more or less consistent styles of dress, language, diet, daily rhythms, space, emotion, and personal relationships.
 Aggressive groups, like cults, can break down a person's mind by forcing out all independence and replacing it with a synthetic groupthink.
 People who undergo such treatment become compliant and accept authority without question.

 There is a whole dark science of turning intelligent individuals into accepting morons, simply through the manipulation of their social context.
-For more on this, see "Social Anti-Patterns" in “New Digital Cities”.
+For more on this, see "Social Anti-Patterns" in “Spheres of Light”.

 Happily, in my experience, this process also works in reverse.
 When we can construct our own lives, we generally become happier, more productive, and more discerning.
 The easy dogmas of the past are broken down and a form of wisdom based on uncovering objective truths takes their place.
 Like planting a forest tree by tree, it's a slow and almost invisible process and one that is, for me, absolutely key to understanding the digital society.
 Freedom -- which I define as the capacity to do interesting and useful things with other people -- makes us better people.
 And the digital society is truly a society of freedom.

-When we spend a lot of time on-line, we can know many more people than ever before.
+When we spend a lot of time on line, we can know many more people than ever before.
 Our social networks used to be small, limited by our memories for names and faces.
 Today, our mobile phone and email contact lists are vast, and we can get to know hundreds -- even thousands -- of people on a first name basis.

 So digital society is more connected than the old industrial society, and its members are more mobile, more interested, better informed, more critical and independent, and more able to react quickly to new events and opportunities.
 Planning and habit are redundant; instead, we keep our phones switched on, which beep when we get mail.
 Our social reaction time has dropped from weeks and days to minutes and seconds.
 This happens both on-line, with new communities springing up rapidly around new challenges and opportunities, and in the real world, with mobile crowds responding rapidly to events in the streets.